Andres-F-Molina/CML-Biologic-file-classifier/README.md

 ## Installation
 1. Clone the repo
 2. Specify the directories in the file 'directory_config_template.yaml'
+3. Change the name to 'directory_config.yaml'
-3. Run the main file
+4. Run the main file